MicrosoftDocs/entra-docs/docs/id-governance/understanding-lifecycle-workflows.md

 After selecting a template, on the basics screen:
  - Provide the information that is used in the description portion of the workflow.
- - Select the trigger which defines when the execution condition will occur.
+ - Select the trigger that defines when the execution condition will occur.

  [![Basics of a workflow.](media/understanding-lifecycle-workflows/workflow-4.png)](media/understanding-lifecycle-workflows/workflow-4.png#lightbox)